 It is the desire of the Christian family that you keep them in your thoughts and prayers.

 The family of the late Dr. Mary T. Christian has entrusted her final care to the staff at C.C.
 Carter Funeral Home, Inc.

-To send flowers to Dr. Mary T. Christian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Mary T. Christian, please visit our floral store.